marudy/react-native-responsive-screen/examples/responsive-screen-orientation-change/README.md

 This is an example repository that contains a sample setup of react-native-responsive-screen package with support of device orientation changes.

+# Setup

+1. Change working directory to the project:
+    - `cd examamples/responsive-screen-orientation-change`
+1. Install the dependencies:
+    - `npm install`
+1. Run the app in the emulator/simulator:
+    - `npm start android`
+    - `npm start ios`

 # Usage

 In order to detect orientation change, there are 2 differences from the simple case: